• Free shipping on all orders

 • The goldfish was given as a gift to someone who doesn’t want them.

 This has led to goldfish being released in wild ponds and lakes, or even flushed down the toilet and ending up in waterways.
-Even dead fish that are disposed of by flushing down a toilet may carry diseases and pathogens that can affect native populations if it gets carried into a waterway.
+Even dead fish that are disposed of by flushing down a toilet may carry diseases and pathogens that can affect native populations if they get carried into a waterway.

 What should you do instead?